-For the first quarter of 2019, income tax expense was \$67 million compared to \$38 million for the prior year quarter.
+For the first quarter of 2019, income tax expense was \$67 million compared to a tax benefit of \$86 million for the prior year quarter.
 The difference between the U.S. statutory tax rate of 21% and the current effective tax rate is primarily due to the geographical mix of earnings and losses, coupled with \$21 million related to losses with no tax benefit due to valuation allowances.
-Since we are a partnership for U.S. federal tax purposes, any tax benefits associated with U.S. losses are recognized by our members and not reflected in our tax expense.